flschr/micro-masonry-plus/README.md

 - [jimmitchell/micro-masonry](https://github.com/jimmitchell/micro-masonry) – original plug-in

 ## Changelog

+### 2.5.0
+- Automatically integrates with `render-image.html` when available and attaches Micro.blog CDN `srcset` fallbacks otherwise
+- Defers and softens the loading overlay to avoid flashes on cached images
+- Normalised masonry gap handling so horizontal and vertical spacing match

 ### 2.4.0
 - `Show all photos per post` is now a checkbox in Micro.blog settings